 If you want to be a part of the program, a lot of breaking news today.

-He's eighty years old, which means he would he would die in prison.
+He's 80 years old, which means he would die in prison.

-I know Brett Baer has call me on tonight.
+I know Brett Baer has Comey on tonight.

 That's going to be interesting to watch.

-The other breaking news that we have today is the attorney general, Jeff Sessions, is now urging Robert Mueller to wrap up Russia Gate in this probe.
+The other breaking news that we have today is the Attorney General, Jeff Sessions, is now urging Robert Mueller to wrap up Russia Gate and this probe.

-Anyway, he's the new one of the new attorneys working with Jay Sekulo and some other people.
+Anyway, he's one of the new attorneys working with Jay Seculo and some other people.

-Anyway, playing a role in the uh in this for the president.
+Anyway, playing a role in this for the president.

-I can guarantee you this when Muller's finished, no matter whatever he does, he's not gonna have a stitch of evidence that he concluded with the Russians, Juliani said in an interview.
+I can guarantee you this: when Mueller's finished, no matter whatever he does, he's not going to have a stitch of evidence that he concluded with the Russians, Giuliani said in an interview.

 This isn't the first person in the world who thinks he's guilty of collusion with the Russians.